-In-class observation, teacher assistance, and student teaching under the professional supervision of a university supervisor and a cooperating teacher in a school outside the Tulsa area.
+In-class observation, teacher assistance, and student teaching under the professional supervision of a university supervisor and a cooperating teacher in an early childhood classroom.
 Teacher candidates engage in both curricular and extracurricular programs.
 Includes theories of education evaluation and testing.

-Prerequisite: Admission to the Professional Education Program and acceptance of student teaching application; permission of the dean.
-Course fee: \$1,300.
+Prerequisites: Admission to the Professional Education Program and acceptance of student teaching application.